This post may contain affiliate links. Please read our disclosure policy.

 - Blend of spices like cumin and cayenne pepper (and aleppo pepper if you have it!)

 - Toast the walnuts and breadcrumbs.
 If you have some extra time, I would highly recommend toasting the walnuts in a pan, and then toasting the breadcrumbs in that same pan separately.
 The toasted flavor of the walnuts and breadcrumbs really elevates the flavor of the dip.
-But it’s totally optional and the dip will still taste amazing regardless!
+But it’s totally optional, and the dip will still taste amazing regardless!

 - Try your best to use pomegranate molasses for this recipe.
-It’s at all Middle Eastern grocery stores, but even sold at Whole Foods and sometimes in the ethnic Mediterranean isle at major grocery stores.
-I use it to make fattoush and I even add it to my roasted chicken.
+It’s at all Middle Eastern grocery stores, but even sold at Whole Foods and sometimes in the ethnic Mediterranean aisle at major grocery stores.
+I use it to make fattoush, and I even add it to my roasted chicken.
 It has a sweet and tart flavor that just gives a unique taste to the dish.
 If you can’t find it, you can try reducing some pomegranate juice in a pan.
 Or you can substitute with lemon juice (for the tartness) and honey (for the sweetness).

 - Let it chill before serving.
 This dip definitely gets better as it chills and the flavors meld.
 You can serve it immediately, but if you have time to chill it even for an hour and allow the breadcrumbs to absorb the moisture, it gets even better.

-What to serve with muhammara?
+What to Serve with Muhammara

 Well, it depends if you call it a muhammara dip, muhammara spread or muhammara sauce.
 It can really be any and all of the above.

 - The most popular way to eat it is as a dip.
-So you can serve it with pita chips, pita bread, or even pretzels and crackers, crudite or vegetables.
+So you can serve it with pita chips, pita bread, or even pretzels and crackers, crudite, or vegetables.

 - As a spread, it elevates any sandwich you’re having to new standards.
 Try it with these roasted cauliflower pita wraps, or a grilled mozzarella sandwich.